HiRoFa/utils/README.md

 This is a utility project which is used in several other projects

+## js_utils

+Abstractions & traits for JS engine related utilities

 ## AutoIdMap

-a map to which generates it's own unique keys (usize)
+A map to which generates it's own unique keys (usize)

 ## Cache